RoonMoonlight/EnhancedMod/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+Our Code of Conduct was last revised on June 17, 2022.